ElisaBarranca/ElisaBarranca/README.md

 My name is 👩‍🎓Elisa Barranca, I am a student employee working with the Genesys Team at the BSC (🏛️BYU Idaho Support Center).
 As a ✨Genesys Specialist✨, my responsibilities are:

-:left_speech_bubble:- Creating and updating Knowledge Articles for the BSC Knowledge Base in Genesys Cloud :left_speech_bubble:- Supporting Agents by creating Canned Responses so they can answer customers quickly and consistently.
+- :left_speech_bubble:Creating and updating Knowledge Articles for the BSC Knowledge Base in Genesys Cloud
+- :left_speech_bubble:Supporting Agents by creating Canned Responses so they can answer customers quickly and consistently.
 :left_speech_bubble:- Creating guides or step-by-step instructions for new Scripts used in interactions.
 :left_speech_bubble:- Tracking Software performance metrics (usage of Copilot AI during the interactions) :left_speech_bubble:- Using Genesys metrics to provide insights into agent experience and call center efficiency.